christiespeich/Mooberry-Book-Manager/README.txt

 * Thanks to Eleni Linaki for the Greek translation!

 * Thanks to Vinicius Cubas Brand for the Brazilian Portuguese translation!

+* Thanks to Jin Gu for the Chinese translation!